NisargBhavsar25/RBF-CNN/README.md

 \end{align}
 $$

-The training of these networks can be summarised in 3 steps<sup>[[3]](#references)</sup>:
+We can summarise the training of these networks in 3 steps<sup>[[3]](#references)</sup>:

 * ***(a) Unsupervised Learning:***

-    This step is aimed at finding cluster centers that are representative of the data.
+    This step aims to find cluster centers representative of the data.
 The k-means clustering algorithm is widely used for this purpose. k-means iteratively finds a set of cluster centers and minimizes the overall distance between cluster centers and members over the entire dataset.
 The target of the k-means algorithm can be written in the following form:

     $$
     \begin{align}